 Remove the row

-He has appeared on the opera stage at La Scala in Milan, the Bavarian State Opera, the Hamburg State Opera, the Wiener Festwochen and at the opera houses of Cologne, Lyon, Frankfurt, Bonn, Basel, Malmö, Seattle and Karlsruhe.
-His opera repertoire includes, among others, most of the central parts of his music by Mozart, Rossini, Wagner and Strauss.
+Mr. Miedl has appeared on the opera stage at Vienna State Opera, La Scala in Milan, Stuttgart State Opera, the Bavarian State Opera, the Hamburg State Opera, the Wiener Festwochen and at the opera houses of Cologne, Lyon, Frankfurt, Bonn, Basel, Malmö, Seattle and Karlsruhe.
+His opera repertoire includes, among others, most of the central parts of the classic and romantic periods by Mozart, Rossini, Wagner and Strauss.

-Great public and press success has made him a sought-after interpreter of contemporary literature in recent years, including opera roles such as Henze’s PRINZ VON HOMBURG, Ullmann’s KAISER VON ATLANTIS, Kallenbach in Glass’s SATYAGRAHA, Malaspina in Sciarrino’s LUCI MIE TRADITRICI and Son in Liza Lim’s TREE OF CODES.
-In addition, cover contracts in other contemporary roles at the Vienna State Opera and also Milan Scala.
+Great public and press success has made him a sought-after interpreter of contemporary literature in recent years.
+Opera roles have included Henze’s PRINZ VON HOMBURG, Ullmann’s KAISER VON ATLANTIS, Kallenbach in Glass’s SATYAGRAHA, Malaspina in Sciarrino’s LUCI MIE TRADITRICI.
+In a world-premiere series of Liza Lim’s TREE OF CODES at Oper Köln, he performed in the lead role of Doctor/ Son.

 He is a regular guest on the international concert stage at the Concertgebouw Amsterdam, Gewandhaus Leipzig, Munich Philharmonie am Gasteig, Lucerne Festival, Cité de la Musique Paris, Casa da Musica Porto, Mozart Week Salzburg, Holland Festival, Laeiszhalle Hamburg.